What is a Mahr?

 Talk to an Ottawa Family Lawyer

-If you have questions about how a court may deal with an Islamic Marriage Contract, the enforcement of Mahr payments, or any other issues related to separation or divorce, one of our experienced family lawyers would be happy to set up a consultation provide further information.
-Contact RPB Family Law today to speak with a lawyer at our firm to learn about our services.
+If you have questions about how a court may deal with an Islamic Marriage Contract, the enforcement of Mahr payments, or any other issues related to separation or divorce, Samah Rahman, one of our experienced family lawyers would be happy to set up a consultation.
+Samah Rahman is a trusted Muslim divorce and family law lawyer.
+Contact RPB Family Law today to learn about our services.